ma-pk1996/geomahdi/README.md

-# Getting Started with Create React App
+# Getting Started with Geomahdi App

 This project is about creating and working with goejson and shapes on leaflet with help of lealfet-geoman package for react